 Shpend Xani is a classically trained Albanian-American actor and a foreign language dialect coach based in New York City.
-Born and raised in Kosovo, he left his native country in 1999 following the war and moved to the US.
+He was born and raised in Kosovo during the war, moved to Colorado as a war refugee, and now lives in New York with his family.

 On stage, Shpend has appeared in Shakespeare’s King John at Folger Theatre, Antony and Cleopatra at Pennsylvania Shakespeare Festival, Coriolanus, and